 Consultant Joseph Flahiff on involving workers in decisions

-On the other hand, decisions that happen frequently and have clear optimal outcomes benefit from a structured decision-making process.
+On the other hand, decisions that happen frequently and have clear optimal outcomes benefit from a structured, rational decision-making models.
 This approach to business problem-solving uses clearly prescribed steps and, usually, data analytics software to evaluate the available options and arrive at a decision.

 Sometimes involving more people in the decision-making process can pay off.
 This is known as participatory decision-making; in the business world, it involves managers seeking input and feedback on decisions from the workers they oversee.
 The participatory approach has the potential advantage of generating many ideas for solving a business problem; it also helps to engage employees.